clearclaw/18xx_1820/README.md

 Most files (eg shares trains and player cards) are formatted for cutting with an Ellison Prestige Pro test die.
 Use the "nooutline" files for those components if you are using such a die.
-Eor everything else use the "outline" files which have thin lines outlining each component as a cutting guide.
+For everything else use the "outline" files which have thin lines outlining each component as a cutting guide.